• Skip to primary navigation

 Notes and tips

-• If you suffer from bloating from the sugar from the legumes then be sure to squeeze some lime juice (about 2 tablespoons) into the water when you are soaking the black beans.
+• If you suffer from bloating from the sugar of the legumes then be sure to squeeze some lime juice (about 2 tablespoons) into the water when you are soaking the black beans.

 • Cooking time will vary depending on how long the beans take to cook.